top of page

 Search

-I continue to realize then that loss doesn’t only live in our memories; it becomes part of the stories we pass down, woven into both motherhood and the way our children come to understand family, love, and grief.
+I continue to realize that loss doesn’t only live in our memories; it becomes part of the stories we pass down.
+It is woven into both motherhood and the way our children come to understand family, love, and grief.

-As mothers, we often push forward because kids need to get to bed or get on with their day, even if we have to pause to feel the grief and reflect on the loss.
-It doesn’t stay neatly contained in one past chapter of our lives.
-Grief ripples through motherhood, shaping the way we raise kids, and even how future generations understand love, resilience, and connection.
+As mothers, we often push forward.
+Kids need to get to bed or move on with their day, even if we have to pause to feel the grief and reflect on the loss.
+Grief doesn’t stay neatly contained in one past chapter of our lives.
+It ripples through motherhood, shaping how we raise our kids.
+It even influences how future generations understand love, resilience, and connection.

 A card from my daughter to the uncle she loves although has never met.